deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] Send a final progress event when the image is complete.
+Don't rely on axios's progress callback
+- [x] Remove `repair-filename.ts` logging
+- [x] Skip corrupted files when re-evaluating folders for download
+- [x] Add a % sign to the logs on `download-media-items.ts:107`
+- [x] Daemon should keep itself alive
 - [x] Enable library deletion
 - [x] Invite alpha testers from Reddit
 - [x] Clean up dist.json issue